Kolankara/IEEE-LAUNCHPAD/README.md

 ### About Me

 I am currently pursuing B.Tech in Computer Science and Engineering at College of Engineering Vadakara.
-With a strong foundation in C programming, Java, SQL, and Flutter, complemented by hands-on experience from an internship in full-stack web development using MERN at ICT Academy.I have also achieved nptel cerfication in c programming.I am eager to showcase my skills and excel in my career.
+With a good foundation in C programming,Flutter and Firebase , Java, SQL, complemented by hands-on experience from an internship in full-stack web development using MERN at ICT Academy.I have also achieved nptel cerfication in c programming.I am eager to showcase my skills and excel in my career.
 I am actively seeking opportunities where I can contribute meaningfully and continue to grow professionally.

 ## Portfolio Highlights